 Dec.
 17, 2006

-An article in the Oakland Press paints a gloomy picture of the liabilities the state has and continues to incur in unfunded state and school employee pension and retiree health benefits.
+in the Oakland Press paints a gloomy picture of the liabilities the state has and continues to incur in unfunded state and school employee pension and retiree health benefits.
 Phil Stoddard, a state workforce official pegs the health care component of the unfunded liability at $20 billion.
 Under new accounting rules that will phase in the next three years (GASB 45), state and local governments will have to include these liabilities in their financial statements.
 An accountant and former state and county official quoted in the piece explains, “This is really what happened to companies like Ford and GM.
 They found out how much they have been giving away as far as health costs and said, ‘Holy cow’.”